consentfactory/commitconfirm-com/content/posts/dot1x-juniper-ise-issue/index.md

 ## How does it work?
 Successful Machine-to-User Authentication

 Ok, so we've got this hack on the switch side of things to leverage the 60 second timer on the Windows side of things and quickly fail dot1x over to MAB.
 But how does it actually work?
-{{< img src="attachments/howDoesItActuallyWork.gif" alt="" >}}
+{{< img src="attachments/howDoesItActuallyWork.gif" alt="" >}}...
 I'm no **[Veritasium](attachments/https://www.youtube.com/@veritasium)**, but here's the breakdown of how this whole thing works.
-Prepare your eyes for this eyechart.
+Prepare your eyes for this eye chart.

 0. We assume machine authentication has succeeded (see above) and/or machine network connectivity is functioning normally.
 1. A new user to the machine logs into Windows device and begins user authentication processes.
 2. Wired-AutoConfig restarts the authentication process and ends the EAP session due to the user logging into the device.
 {{< img src="attachments/userAuthSucess01.png" alt="" >}}
-3. The NDIS authorization state changes from 'Authroized' to 'UnAuthorized'.
+3. The NDIS authorization state changes from 'Authorized' to 'Unauthorized'.
 {{< img src="attachments/userAuthSucess02.png" alt="" >}}
 4. Wired-AutoConfig starts, but because the user does not have a client certificate yet, the Wired-AutoConfig service sends a null/blank certificate list to the NAC.
 {{< img src="attachments/userAuthSucess03.png" alt="" >}}
-5. Switch forwards the EAP authentication message to the NAC .
+5. Switch forwards the EAP authentication message to the NAC.
 6. NAC immediately denies the authentication session due to a blank certificate and sends an 'Access-Reject' to the switch because of blank certificate.
 {{< img src="attachments/userAuthSucess04.png" alt="" >}}
 7. Wired-AutoConfig receives EAP failure and immediately suspends any authentication services for 60 seconds.
 {{< img src="attachments/userAuthSucess05.png" alt="" >}}
 8. Note: NDIS is not dependent on an 802.1x success to be operational and will maintain a DHCP lease if it has one.
 {{< img src="attachments/userAuthSucess06.png" alt="" >}}
-9. Because Juniper switch is configure with 3 retries and a supplicant timeout of 10 seconds, the switch will fail the dot1x process due to having 3 failures and will move to Mac authentication.
+9. Because Juniper switch is configured with 3 retries and a supplicant timeout of 10 seconds, the switch will fail the dot1x process due to having 3 failures and will move to MAC authentication.
 {{< img src="attachments/userAuthSucess07.png" alt="" >}}
-10. The switch forwards the Windows machine MAC address to the NAC for Mac authentication.
+10. The switch forwards the Windows machine MAC address to the NAC for MAC authentication.
 11. The NAC will search its endpoint identity groups.
 In this instance, it looks up 'internal endpoints' for membership, authenticates and authorizes the endpoint based on policies and sends an 'Access-Accept'.
 {{< img src="attachments/userAuthSucess08.png" alt="" >}}
-12. Switch marks the port as authorized and maintains the devices active network state.
+12. Switch marks the port as authorized and maintains the device's active network state.
 {{< img src="attachments/userAuthSucess09.png" alt="" >}}
 13. Because the network connectivity is functional the machine can communicate with the internal PKI, the user enrolls and obtains a client certificate.
 {{< img src="attachments/userAuthSucess10.png" alt="" >}}
 14. The Wired-AutoConfig 60 second timer expires and the service tries to authenticate the user with a client certificate from the user.
-The user has a certificate at this point and so the Wired-AutoConfig service sends the ce rtificate to the NAC.
+The user has a certificate at this point and so the Wired-AutoConfig service sends the certificate to the NAC.
 {{< img src="attachments/userAuthSucess11.png" alt="" >}}
 15. Switch receives dot1x authentication for the port and forwards this to the NAC.
 16. NAC will check the certificate for authentication, and then will check for authorization of the device.
 At this point, ISE will either send an 'Access-Accept' or 'Access-Reject'.
 We're assuming an accept here.